railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Click the :guilabel:`Access Rights`  tab to see that the demo user is a member of only the ``Employee`` group, and is subject to no specialized rules.
 The user \ ``Administrator`` \ is different, as you can see if you follow the same sequence to review its definition.
-It is a member of the \ ``Administration / Configuration`` \
+It is a member of the \ ``Administration / Settings`` \
 and the \ ``Administration / Access Rights`` \ groups,
 which gives it more advanced rights to configure new users.